 SmartFuel Card can be picked up for free at Caltex, Countdown, or BP.
 If you use it, you can save as much as 6 cents per gallon.
 New World, on the other hand, is a grocery store chain.
 You can find it around the country.
 But to enjoy great deals, you need to have a card.
 Get one from the nearest New World store near you.

 Don’t forget, there’s plenty of fun and free activities in New Zealand such as awesome nature walks and sightseeing.
-You don’t need lots of money to travel – just book your ticket and make it happen!
+You don’t need lots of money to travel – check out our deals and specials on campervan hire in New Zealand.

 If you are after more Budget Travel Tips visit our New Zealand Travel Budget Tips section…